 The inherent statistical reliability of factors means they have been persistent and pervasive across markets.
 The factors with some of the most compelling evidence to enhance returns are still the original two additions of Size and Value.
 Specifically, the Size premium refers to the returns of small stocks minus the returns of large stocks, known as small minus big or SmB.
 Similarly, the Value factor is high book value stocks minus low book value stocks, written as high minus low or HmL.

-The positive premiums delivered by these factors has been significant historically.
+The positive premiums delivered by these factors have been significant historically.
 Remember though that there have been extended rolling periods where factors delivered a negative premium from time to time.
 For example, the Value premium has suffered for about the last couple decades.
+We'll see this more in a second with a performance backtest using live fund data.

 Interestingly, the Size premium does not seem to apply to small cap growth stocks.
 Removing them from the data set improves the historical returns of the Size premium significantly.
 Thus, it's probably a good idea to only focus on small cap value.